 A rental or lease agreement, either for a residential or commercial property, is the blueprint for a tenancy.
 The agreement lays out all of the rights and obligations of a tenant and a landlord.
 It is a highly practical legal document that’s full of the crucial business details.
 With a lease or rental agreement in UAE, make sure that it is signed by the signatories in front of a public notary in Dubai.
 This is to ensure that the document is binding and can hold up when taken in court.

-Add the following essential clauses in your rental/lease agreement:
+Lease agreement: Add the following essential clauses in your Rental agreement

 - Names of tenants and occupants